bintaDouk/ada-project-americanDentalAssociation/index.md

 Through this study, we explored how global events, particularly conflicts like World War II, the Cold War, and others, have influenced film genres, public preferences, and sentiment.
 The analysis of ouur data uncovered how historical events shape cinematic narratives, both in terms of content and reception.
 **Conclusion part 1**
 **Conclusion part 2**
+All wars have been met with a similar increase in genres associated with a serious and tense tone, but there are also charactecteristics differentiating the single countries, both in terms of amounts and genres.
+On top of that, due to the fact that every single conflict has a sphere of influence different from the others, it is difficult to find constant results across different conflicts.

+**Conclusion part 3**
 Sentiment analysis revealed a predominantly negative tone in war-related narratives, reflecting the inherent gravitas of such topics.
 Entity-level analysis highlighted an universal negativity towards military organizations, shifts in the portrayal of political parties, such as the Nazi Party, and neutral to positive portrayals of international organizations like NATO.

 **Conclusion part 4**